Pirate-Weather/pirateweather/docs/Blog/KongGatewayInfrastructure.md

 Compared to the regular AWS API Gateway, this setup has advantages and disadvantages.
 The always on database, container, and cache result in a slightly higher bill than before; however, this should remain relatively flat with increased usage.
 It’s equally fast, provides a wider range of customisation options, and scaled past the 10,000th key without missing a beat!
 In six months of production this setup has been rock solid, easily handling more than 20 million requests per month.

 ### Apiable
 Sitting alongside all of it is [Apiable](https://www.apiable.io/).
-This service was exactly what I was looking for to replace my depreciated AWS developer portal, handling registration, signups, and quota plans.
-Their service interfaces with my Kong admin API via the same port/ load balancer but a [different endpoint within Kong](https://docs.konghq.com/gateway/latest/admin-api/), so all I had to do to connect the two was create an admin consumer API key and point the URL to the correct place.
+This service was exactly what I was looking for to replace my deprecated AWS developer portal, handling registration, signups, and quota plans.
+Their service interfaces with my Kong admin API via the same port/load balancer but a [different endpoint within Kong](https://docs.konghq.com/gateway/latest/admin-api/), so all I had to do to connect the two was create an admin consumer API key and point the URL to the correct place.